thebrandonlucas/blog/src/routes/quotes/+page.md

 ---

+_December 13, 2023_

+> Math constitutes the language through which alone we can adequately express the great facts of the natural world.
+And it allows us to portray the changes of mutual relationship that unfold in creation.
+It is the instrument through which the weak mind of man can most effectually read his creator's works.

+- Ada Lovelace, quoted from _The Innovators_ by Walter Isaacson, Ch.
+1

+---

 _December 9, 2023_

 > It is wrong to think that belief in freedom always leads to victory; we must always be prepared for it to lead to defeat.
 If we choose freedom, then we must be prepared to perish along with it.